Which story would you like to visit?

 • Thanks for your interest, but Firefly City Stories is largely a solo project at the moment, with the exception of voice acting in animations.
 This may change someday, but it will be announced if so on FCS social media.
 Keep an eye out!

 Firefly City is a major city within the country known as the Commonwealth of Aurora (COA).
 It sits along the country’s east coast in a cool-weather, sub-alpine environment.Much of this lore was written in 2020 when I was laying the groundwork for what at the time was going to be a single project.
-I filled things out as I had more and more ideas until 2023, at which point I made the maps.
+I filled things out as I had more and more ideas until 2023, at which point I made the final district and park maps.
+The world maps were made later in 2025 in preparation for Pilot Light.

 Click the maps to see them more closely!

-Firefly City is divided into several districts, each with its own unique function and atmosphere.
+Firefly City is divided into several districts, each with its own unique atmosphere.

-There is more beyond the boundaries of Firefly City and the Starlight Mountains!
-(I just haven't mapped it yet lol)
+There is more beyond the boundaries of Firefly City!

 These are some hints for stories that might be coming soon to the world of Firefly City!